How to Start a Small Business in the Philippines

 ✔ Digido loan for startup

 You can request a minimum amount of PHP 10,500 and a maximum of PHP 25,000.
 Therefore, if you’re thinking of how to start a business in the Philippines with small capital, Digido is the answer.

-Once you have an idea of the online business, the first step is registering it.
+Once you have an idea of the a small business, the first step is registering it.
 This involves getting permits and licenses from these government offices.
 If you want your business to operate smoothly legal requirements in starting a business in the Philippines need to be met.
 Failure to do so will end up rubbing shoulders with the local authorities since the business won’t be considered legit.

 ✔Register your business with the BIR

 The Bureau of Internal Revenue (BIR) requires your business to be registered under them.
 This particular business registration applies to both traditional and online businesses.

 ✔ Register with the Barangay and LGU